By Rahul Karan Reddy

 Navigation

-The Public Diplomacy dashboard can be navigated by selecting the country on the map, to filter the two charts.
-The map shows the total number of Confucius institutes (color) and total number of sister city agreements (circles) for countries in Asia from 2000 to 2017.
-You can select the particular year for these indicators using the year dropdown menu.
+The Public Diplomacy dashboard can be navigated by selecting the country on the map to filter the two charts.
+The map shows the total number of Confucius Institutes (color) and total number of sister city agreements (circles) for countries in Asia from 2000 to 2017.

 The graphs below the map show the number of inbound and outbound students on the left and the number of government and military visits on the right.

-To see these indicators for a particular country, select that country in the map above and the graphs below will show the values for the country selected.
-To see the values for a group of countries, hold down ctrl and click on the countries in the map you want to see the values for (ctrl + mouse click/ command + mouse click).
+To see the values for a group of countries, hold down ctrl and click on the countries in the map you want to analyse (ctrl + mouse click / command + mouse click).

 Definitions

-Confucius Institutes: Confucius Institutes are non-profit, government-run institutions set up to promote Chinese language and culture.
-The institutions are run by the Chinese International Education Foundation, in partnership with local universities with the intention to promote linkages with Chinese businesses.
+The institutions are run by the Chinese International Education Foundation in partnership with local universities to promote linkages with Chinese businesses.

 Sister Cities: Sister city partnerships are agreements signed by local government leaders from two countries to engage in exchange activities in multiple fields.
-This indicator shows the total number of sister city/friendship agreements between cities and provinces in China and a partner country.

 Outbound Chinese Students: The number of Chinese students studying in the country per year.

-Inbound Students to China: The number of international students from a country studying in China
+Inbound Students to China: The number of international students from a country studying in China.

 Key Findings

-China has also engaged in public diplomacy efforts South-East Asia as well, with countries like Indonesia, Thailand, Philippines and Malaysia figuring prominently in terms of Sister Cities and Confucius Institutes.
-South-East Asia is followed by Central Asia and South Asia in terms of the geographic focus of public diplomacy efforts.
+China has also engaged in public diplomacy efforts in South-East Asia with countries like Indonesia, Thailand, Philippines and Malaysia figuring prominently in terms of Sister Cities and Confucius Institutes.